Life On Other Planets … and in a student’s mind

 Life on other planets may take many different forms, and similarly, learning science also takes many forms beyond the classroom.
 “I’ve been encouraged to ask questions and explain findings to form a cohesive pattern that tells a story,” says Fairbanks.
 She credits the lab experience as helping her “see a project from start to finish.
 I have been able to improve my critical thinking skills and laboratory technique, as well as adapt to change.”

-That adaptation to change is a good lesson to learn as empirically observed far below the surface of the ocean both also on a personal level for Fairbanks and her young researcher cohorts.
+That adaptation to change is a good lesson to learn as empirically observed far below the surface of the ocean but also on a personal level for Fairbanks and her young researcher cohorts.
 Findings such as these may show how DNA-based life forms rely on fixing damage caused by oxidation, even in environments without oxygen.
 And they give scientists a clue as to how life may look on other planets by forming models of life in environments unlike Earth’s.
 But the “findings” are clearly internal as well for young, developing scientists who will never forget their time examining and interpreting data in the Horvath Lab.

 As Martin Horvath intones of this research, “Life finds a way.”

-As do young minds like those found embodied in Mary Fairbanks who, now headed for a career in the medical field, concludes, “I believe my experience in research will make me a more open-minded thinker.”
+As do young minds like that found embodied in Mary Fairbanks who, now headed for a career in the medical field, concludes, “I believe my experience in research will make me a more open-minded thinker.”

 by CJ Siebeneck